Get Involved ...

 CONTRIBUTE

-Depending on the outcome of the Review currently before the Administrative Appeals Tribunal (AAT), and the extent of the Federal Education Ministers actions, the Association may advance legal pathways to pursue its Objectives of constitutional reform, in which case building a Mobilisation Fund will become a priority.
-Should that become the case, we will reach out to our membership and other interested persons.
+Depending upon the extent of any action taken by regulators or statutory authorities against the present Proprietor, Brindabella Christian Education Limited (BCEL), the Association may advance legal pathways to pursue its Objectives of constitutional reform and governance change, in which case building a Mobilisation Fund will become a priority.

-Adero Law for legal advice and assistance in establishing the Incorporated Association and a public platform.
+We are grateful for many who are committed to preserving a faith-based education option for Canberran families and reform of BCC who have already made contributions to-date, allowing us to engage Adero Law for legal advice and assistance in establishing the Incorporated Association and building a public platform.

 CCR@BCC Mobilisation Fund